esovetkin/ssdp/README.md

 ## Documentation

 The ssdp program comes with man pages.
-If you have the man program installed you can do:
+If you have the man program and ssdp installed you can do

 `man ssdp`

 to read the documentation.
-Otherwise you can produce a readable manual using the groff program e.g.:
+Otherwise you can produce a readable manual using the groff program and the ssdp.man file, e.g.:

 `groff -man -T pdf src/ssdp.man > ssdp_manual.pdf`

+(assuming your working directory is the root source directory of ssdp)

 ## References
 [1] R. Perez, et al. "All-Weather Model for Sky Luminance Distribution